krittiyaclark/udacity-front-end-neighborhood-map-react/README.md

 # Neighborhood Map

-This project creates map of restaurants in New York City neighborhood for the Front End Web Developer Nanodegree for Udacity.
+This project creates the map of restaurants in New York City neighborhood for the Front End Web Developer Nanodegree for Udacity.

 ## TL;DR